 The crystal frequency error can be corrected by means of an integrated digital tuning varactor.
-For a typical crystal load capacitance of 10 pF, a tuning range of 0 to +15 ppm is available via programming of a 3-bit DAC, according to Table 32.
-The 3-bit value should be written to the XOSC_CAP_DAC bits in the OSC_CONFIG register (Address 0x3D2).
+For a typical crystal load capacitance of 10 pF, a tuning range of +15 ppm to -11.25 ppm is available via programming of a 3-bit DAC, according to Table 31.
+The 3-bit value should be written to XOSC_CAP_DAC in the OSC_CONFIG register (Address 0x3D2).